johnnydecimal/johnnydecimal-2020-parser/doco/jd file spec.md

 [3]: Categories must follow the correct Area.
 [4]: IDs must follow the correct Category.
 [6]: The file must either start with a Project, or contain only one ACID.
-[7]: You may not create a number without a title.
 ```

 ---